Viola Davis Brown: Awards and accolades

-From 1981–82, Viola Brown was a member of the Dean Search Committee at the University of Louisville School of Nursing.
+From 1981 to 1982, Viola Brown was a member of the Dean Search Committee at the University of Louisville School of Nursing.
 Beginning in 1984, Brown became a preceptor to nursing students at the University Of Kentucky College Of Nursing and at the College of Allied Health at the University of North Carolina at Chapel Hill.
 Brown was also selected as a nurse consultant to the Office of the Secretary of the Community Human Resources.
 In 1991, Brown became a recipient of the Recognition Award from Jefferson Community College of Louisville, Kentucky.
 That same year, Brown was appointed to be the State Minority Liaison to the Office of Minority Health and Kentucky Minority Health Advanced Council.
 Brown also became a member of the Alzheimer's Committee of Community Human Resources and served on the Minority Elderly Report Committee in 1992.
 Brown participated in the Steering Committee of the Mississippi Delta Environmental Health Project in 1994 (see the full-text of the Mississippi Delta Project: Health and Environment Prospectus, 1995).

 Viola Davis Brown retired on August 31, 1999, as the Director of Public Health Nursing.
 She served as part of the Kentucky Department for Public Health from 1980 to 1999.
 Mrs. Brown was influential in assisting Advanced Registered Nurse Practitioners in obtaining prescriptive authority.
 The Kentucky Association for Advanced Registered Nurse Practitioners recognized Brown in 1998 with their Nurse Practitioners Award.
 She promoted public health throughout the United States with an active role in the Association of State and Territorial Directors of Nursing (now the Association of Public Health Nurses).
 At the 1999 annual convention of the Association of State and Territorial Directors of Nursing, the Kentucky Nurses Association honored Viola Davis Brown as "Distinguished Nurse of the Year".
 Having she held the post of Executive Director of the Office of Public Health Nursing for 19 years, Viola Brown was inducted into the University of Kentucky College of Public Health Hall of Fame in 2004.
 Viola Brown has been a guest lecturer at the University of Alabama at Birmingham, Berea College, Kentucky State University, Murray State University, and Georgetown College.

 Viola D. Brown's membership within community partners and national organizations include the American Public Health Association, American Nurses Association and the Kentucky Public Health Association from which she received the Dr. Russell E. Teague award in 1991.
 Additionally, Brown participated in activities of the Southern Health Association, Kentucky Nurses Association, and the Kentucky League for Nursing which recognized her with the Special Recognition award in 1989.